RayHightower/RayHightower.com/_posts/2013-12-28-disposable-electronics-in-wired-magazine.markdown

 * Eleven switches in one switch assembly.
 The switches are connected to the circuit board via seven leads.
 * Three LEDs, pointed to shine light on a 3.5" x 6.5" reflecting panel.

-{% imgcap /images/moto-x-wired-ad.jpg Internal workings of Wired Magazine's Moto X ad. %}
+{% include image.html img="/images/moto-x-wired-ad.jpg" caption="Internal workings of Wired Magazine's Moto X ad." %}

 This assembly is more expensive than a typical full-page ad, but probably not by much.
 Mildly amusing to play with, and fun to take apart.
 Yes, the advertisers succeded in grabbing my attention.